apache/arrow/docs/source/developers/python.rst

 For any other C++ build challenges, see :ref:`cpp-development`.

-In case you may need to rebuild the C++ part it is advisable to delete the content of the build folder with command ``rm -rf *`` from the build folder.
+In case you may need to rebuild the C++ part due to errors in the process it is advisable to delete the content of the build folder with command ``rm -rf *`` from the build folder itself.
+If the build has passed successfully and you need to rebuild due to latest pull from master, then this step is not needed.

 Now, build pyarrow: